Solvency Documentation for Asset Protection Transfers in Florida

 The third mistake is understating liabilities or overstating asset values on the balance sheet.
 A creditor’s forensic accountant will review the same records.
 Aggressive valuations that collapse during cross-examination destroy the credibility of the entire documentation package.

 Fraudulent transfer law does not penalize legitimate planning.
 It penalizes transfers designed to cheat creditors.
-The entire purpose of solvency documentation is to create an honest, contemporaneous record that demonstrates the debtor’s financial stability and legitimate intent at the moment the transfer occurred.
+Solvency documentation creates a contemporaneous record that demonstrates the debtor’s financial stability and legitimate intent at the moment the transfer occurred.